slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Actions or Methods
 As explained in the **endpoints** section, only nouns must be used when creating an endpoint.
-One of the main mistakes that are made when designing REST APIs is to used a verb to indicate an action to be performed against a resource.
+One of the main mistakes that are made when designing REST APIs is to use a verb to indicate an action to be performed against a resource.
 The following are wrong examples of endpoints:

     /getAllOrders
     /getOrder/1000

 Though the above reads intuitive, it does not follow best practice and leads to the creation of redundant APIs and is difficult to maintain.

 With the above said, it is still necessary to represent an action or verb that represents the desired interaction.
 As REST APIs use HTTP for data transfer, the verbs are already taken care of as a rfesult of the utilization of HTTP methods.
 Those methods communicate the intent.